lauxley/jquery.safeguard.js/README.md

 * comments
 * history
 * use the window.history.pushState to make the back button of the browser cancel the loading of datas from the localeStorage
+* make it more robust ! (what happen if the index_store key is missing for example ?! - customs JSON stringify and parse methods would be a good idea)